In January 2012, I was appointed Professor of History at The New School. Currently I am chair of the Digital Humanities Initiative, which

+I am a co-director of OutHistory.org, an LGBT digital history project, and a Distinguished Lecturer for the Organization of American Historians.
 With Renee Romano of Oberlin College, I edit a series, Since 1970: Histories of Contemporary America, for the University of Georgia Press.
-I serve on the editorial board of the Journal of the History of Sexuality, and am a co-director of OutHistory.org, re-launching its new website in October 2013.
+I also serve on the editorial board of the Journal of the History of Sexuality.

 Prior to working at The New School, I was Professor of History and American Studies at Wesleyan University.
 I received my BA in English Literature from Yale University and my Ph.D. in History from New York University.You can access my full c.v. here.